apiverve/silverprice.NET-API/Readme.md

 Silver Price API
 ============

 Silver Price is a simple tool for getting the current price of silver.
-It returns the current price of silver in USD and in various units.
+It returns the current price of silver in any currency and in various units.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)